The Burncast Blog

 Explore what-if scenarios for your startup's financial model

-Here’s a question every founder faces during fundraising: what if we raise $1M instead of $1.5M?
-It sounds straightforward.
-But in a spreadsheet, answering it means duplicating your entire model, changing the funding round, adjusting the downstream hiring plan, recalculating runway, and then trying to compare two 14-tab spreadsheets side by side.
-Most founders either skip the exercise or do it in their head, which is worse.
-Burncast now supports scenario modeling as a core feature.
-And it works differently from copying a spreadsheet. ...
+“What if we only raise half of what we planned?”
+“What if churn drops by 5 points after we ship the new onboarding flow?”
+“What if we double the engineering team and bet on faster growth?”
+These are the questions that shape a startup’s trajectory.
+But in a spreadsheet, answering any of them means duplicating your entire model, changing the numbers, recalculating runway, and then trying to compare two 14-tab spreadsheets side by side.
+Most founders either skip the exercise or do it in their head, which is worse. ...